Cray-HPE/backport-command-action/README.md

 # backport-command-action
 Github action which performs backporting of changes in current PR to another branch, by cherry-picking every commit and creating a PR.
 Backporting is invoked by adding a command-style comment (`/backport`) to PR.

+## Requirements
+* Workflow should have permissions set to 'Read and Write'
+* In case of using self-hosted runner, it needs to have Python 3 with `requests` module installed.

 ## Installation
 Add this to `.github/workflow/backport.yaml`: